 Learning From History

-The past 100 years have seen the development of flu vaccines and medications, along with global influenza monitoring, which helped mitigate subsequent flu pandemics in 1957, 1968, and 2009.
+The past century has seen the development of flu vaccines and medications, along with global influenza monitoring, which helped mitigate subsequent flu pandemics in 1957, 1968, and 2009.
 Research into vaccines for SARS and MERS helps guide the development of a COVID-19 vaccine.

-The current coronavirus pandemic highlights the need for trained nurses even more acutely.
-Nurses care for patients and educate the public about slowing the spread of disease, along with leading efforts to make hospitals safer for all healthcare personnel, through such measures as assembling masks and face shields.
+The COVID-19 pandemic acutely highlighted the need for more trained nurses.
+Nurses care for patients and educate the public about slowing the spread of disease.
+They also lead efforts to make hospitals safer for all healthcare personnel through measures such as assembling masks and face shields.